ibexa/documentation-developer/docs/content_management/images/configure_image_picker.md

 # Configure Assets library widget

 Assets Library Widget is a standalone application that can be integratd into your web app or CMS platform.
-It allows users to comfortably publish, manage and share digital media assets.
+It allows browsing media assets.

 ## Requirements